MASS COMMUNICATION AND JOURNALISM (MCJ)

 360. Telecommunication Regulation and Policy.
 3 hrs.
 Study of the regulatory agencies, regulations and policies that affect the operation of domestic telecommunication media and delivery systems

-400. Multimedia Producing.
+400. Advanced Multimedia Storytelling.
 3 hrs.
 Prerequisites: MCJ 102, 103, 200, 300.
 Course is designed to teach students how to take the difference elements of a multimedia story and package it for use on the web.

 401. International Multimedia Storytelling.
 4 hrs.
 Prerequisites: MCJ 102, 103, 200, 303 or 304/L. International studies course designed to teach journalism students how to put together multimedia stories while on assignment in another country.